-David Wood is an English and Belgian qualified partner in the Brussels office of Gibson Dunn.
+David Wood is an English and Belgian qualified partner in the Brussels office of Gibson Dunn and co-chairs the Firm’s Antitrust and Competition Practice Group.
 He has lived and worked in Brussels since 1991.

 Mr. Wood’s practice encompasses the full range of antitrust issues, including cartels, merger control, abuse of dominance (monopolisation), restrictive agreements, sector inquiries and private enforcement.
 He has strong expertise in the financial services, media/high-tech, and transport sectors.